 Description

-Limekiln.
-Circa late C18 or early C19.
-Local stone rubble.
-The front retaining wall is slightly bowed and has a string course over the large painted arch swallow opening which has a flat stone corbel at its apex.
-Inside it is semi-circular and of corbelled construction.
-The front wall recedes to the right alongside a ramped carriageway to the road which is at a higher level behind the kiln.
-The kiln is built into the ground at the back and the lower level quay gives access to Bow Creek in front.
+The lime kiln, located immediately west of the Maltster's Arms Public House, dates from the late 18th century or early 19th century.
+It is constructed of local stone rubble.
+The front retaining wall is slightly bowed and features a string course above a large painted arch swallow opening, which has a flat stone corbel at its apex.
+Inside, the kiln is semi-circular and built using corbelled construction.
+The front wall recedes to the right, leading alongside a ramped carriageway to the road, which is at a higher level behind the kiln.
+The kiln is set into the ground at the back, and a lower level quay provides access to Bow Creek in front.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.